softwareconstruction240/softwareconstruction/chess/1-chess-game/chess-game.md

 **`King`**

 Kings may move 1 square in any direction (including diagonal) to either a position occupied by an enemy piece (capturing the enemy piece), or to an unoccupied position.
 A player is not allowed to make any move that would allow the opponent to capture their King.
-If your King is in danger of being captured on your turn, you must make a move that removes your King from Immediate danger.
+If your King is in danger of being captured on your turn, you must make a move that removes your King from immediate danger.

 **`Pawn`**